 Further information on MenaQ studies can be found here: MenaQ studies.

-As most of the most recent research is on MK7 MenaQ, this is the form I tend to recommend, as we have the most data on its safety and effectiveness.
+As most of the most recent research is on MK7 MenaQ, this is the form that we have the most data on regarding its safety and effectiveness.

 - taking or have taken calcium supplements – particularly in post-menopausal women